shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 derivatives as basis vectors.
 For our purpose, this is simply a matter of using a notation, which is both widespread and standard.

-I had not anticipated that this article would attract any attention, but it seems to be read regularly.
-When I say *attract attention*, I do not mean Taylor-Swift-level-of-popular, but more like W.-V.-D.-Hodge-level-of-popular.
-Anyway, I am at the moment revisiting this article and adding material, especially with respect to Minkowski space.
-Please note that parts of the article are still in rough draft form, and there certainly are typos and mistakes despige my efforts to keep everything accurate.
-This page was last modified |today|.

 Finally, I would like to point out the exceptional work of `Michael Penn
 <https://www.michael-penn.net>`_ for the quality of his content.
 In particular,
 I recommend the following: